Raczyna.PL & Dot Com

 I have tried twice to offer an olive branch to make peace and both times was told they were not interested in making amends.
 So without mentioning their names, the villagers will put two and two together and will know who I am as news travels fast amongst villagers.

-I have purposely not mentioned their names but have put the article under ‘Rączyna News’, not only that I plan to write an autobiography to include how they have treated my daughter and I. Basically to cut a long story short my Aunt has scammed her way into taking land that rightfully belonged to my mother.
+I have purposely not mentioned their names but have put the article under ‘Rączyna News’, Not only that I plan to write an autobiography to include how they have treated my daughter and I. Basically to cut a long story short my Aunt has scammed her way into taking land that rightfully belonged to my mother.
 My proposal was that they could have the land as long as they started growing hemp.
-However my cousin said it was illegal to grow hemp which in the blog I have proved him wrong.
-I told him if he did not want to work with me I would make sure he would never be able to sell his produce should he changed his mind.
+However, my cousin said it was illegal to grow hemp which in the blog I have proved him wrong.
+I told him if he did not want to work with me I would make sure he would never be able to sell his produce should he change his mind.

 So even if they did not use their real names in applying for investments they would surely be found out once they sign written commission agreements which would require a sworn affidavit.

-So either way my family bridges have been burnt and to think all I wanted was a public apology from my cousins mother and his wife.
+So either way my family bridges have been burnt and to think all I wanted was a public apology from my cousin’s mother and his wife.

 If You want to read about it here is the link: https://raczyna.pl/renata-chciala-publicznych-przeprosin-od-rodziny It is written in Polish but there is a translator widget you can use.

 So even though I am slightly apprehensive I will wait it out and if the local authorities try to demand I release the domains to them as I have documented evidence that I did try to contact them a while ago to see if they had any objections or if they were interested in acquiring it from me.
 The domains are in use now.
 So it will be the case what came first the chicken or the egg.

 The only time things could go belly up is if the domain damages the reputation of a specific town or village then the domain owner may be held liable for this damage, which will result in a legal complaint and that could result in you losing the domain name.

-Obviously I have not said anything derogatory about the village, just about some of the people in it.
+Obviously, I have not said anything derogatory about the village, just about some of the people in it.

 My main focus is to advertise hemp cultivation and CBD production.
 Even if I lost both these domain names which are merely pointing to my blog they cannot take my blog down and I will have plan B as I have acquired the following domain names which I would put in its place I am merely taking advantage of the fact how much traffic I can generate at this present moment in time: